laurentmackay/CPM_RD_matlab/README.md

 X(0)=X0
 par X0=1
 ```
+where in both cases we have specified an initial condition of 1 (concentration units, see note on [units](#units)).
 For convenience, multiple species can be given the same initial condition using a compound declaration as follows:
 ```
 X(0)=Y(0)=Z(0)=1
 ```